devangb3/LLm-Linter/README.md

 # Coding Assistant

 An AI-powered command-line tool that analyzes your codebase using Google's Gemini AI to provide actionable suggestions for improvements, refactoring opportunities, and architectural enhancements.
+It is able to work with Github Actions
 ## Features

 - **Multi-language Support**: Analyzes Python, JavaScript, TypeScript, Go, Java, C#, C++, C, Ruby, Rust, PHP, Kotlin, Swift, and Scala